Lead Nurturing – Is It Part of Your Strategic B2B Marketing Plan? Should it Be?

 - Improved efficiency for the sales team by allowing them to focus on the warmest opportunities

-- Potentially higher retention or SOW among existing clients
+- Higher retention or SOW among existing clients

 - Improved marketing ROI